-- Children learn to make predictions, measure, anticipate in a familiar environment.
+- Children learn to make predictions, measure, and anticipate in a familiar environment.
 Children are driven to those activities from within.
-By preparing a snack, cleaning their dishes, drying them and preparing tray and space for the next child, children learn to carry out a series of steps, a process that prepares them for executing abstract math problems and sequence of operations in future.
+By preparing a snack, cleaning their dishes, drying them, and preparing a tray and space for the next child, children learn to carry out a series of steps, a process that prepares them for executing abstract math problems and sequence of operations in the future.

 - Children see a purpose behind the activity.
-The table is clean; their tummies are full, the floor is not slippery and safe for people to walk on.
-It gives them a sense of belonging, accomplishment and service to others.
+The table is clean; their tummies are full, and the floor is not slippery and safe for people to walk on.
+It gives them a sense of belonging, accomplishment, and service to others.

-- Children learn to gain control over their bodies, master their movements – how much pressure they need to apply on a mop, how quickly they need to move their hand when polishing shoes, the concentration they need to possess to pour liquid from a cup.
+- Children learn to gain control over their bodies and master their movements – how much pressure they need to apply on a mop, how quickly they need to move their hand when polishing shoes, and the concentration they need to possess to pour liquid from a cup.

 - There is minimal adult involvement.
 This means that the child gains autonomy and great satisfaction from the ability to be independent.
-This leads to less behavioural issues and a stronger connection.
+This leads to fewer behavioral issues and a stronger connection.
 The child understands that the adult trusts them to perform meaningful tasks.

-- Children learn to make mistakes and know that they have total control over correcting them by cleaning up their spills, picking up rubbish.
+- Children learn to make mistakes and know that they have total control over correcting them by cleaning up their spills and picking up rubbish.

-- Children are encouraged to persevere and give it their best.
+- Children are encouraged to persevere and give their best.